altaurog/django-caspy/README.rst

 Introduction
 """"""""""""

-Caspy is a double-entry personal accounting system written in Python, designed for simplicity, speed, and extensibility.
+Caspy is a double-entry personal accounting system designed for simplicity, speed, and extensibility.

-Features
+Planned Features
-"""""""""""
+"""""""""""""""""

 * Multiple books
 * Multiple currencies